Print Design Process

 Our Print Design Process

-When designing for print materials we follow a 7 step process that is very similar to our graphic design process.
-One reason for this is that many of the same graphic design tools and approaches are used for both.
+When designing for print materials we follow a 7 step process that is very similar to our graphic design process, as many of the same tools and approaches are used.

 Yet, there are some very distinct differences.
 For one, graphic design elements largely consist of visual shapes and objects, and often have some integrated textual content.
 Print design elements, on the other hand, are generally more focused on the printed word, using designed shapes and objects to support and highlight the textual message.

 Another distinct difference is the required color format, owing to the different mediums upon which each is usually viewed.
 Digital graphic design is largely intended for screen viewing, while print design is produced for mostly paper products.
 The same colors look very different on each medium or material.
 In order to account for this, print designers must use a “CMYK” (Cyan, Yellow, Magenta and K for black) color mode for the design.
 Digital design for the screen requires a color mode titled “RGB” (Red, Green, Blue).

 There are a number of other differences that we will be happy to personally discuss with you.
 Contact us at any time by email (), using the contact form at the bottom of the page, or clicking the button below to request a consultation.